Haveadream1/library/README.md

 The website 'My online library' allows us to fill out a form in order to add a book to our library with the following parameters:
 * the title of the book
 * the name of the author
-* the status: plan to read or already read
+* the status: plan to read or reading

 We can consult, modify the status of the book we have added in our library, as well as completely remove it.

 ## Goal
 The main goal of this website is to practice the class manipulation as well as the responsiveness of the different containers.